davidacreates/bookmarks/README.md

 ## Color
 * [open color] (https://yeun.github.io/open-color/) - A UI color theme perceptible by the color blind
 * [materialette] (https://mike-schultz.github.io/materialette/) - A color palette for material design
+* [color claim] (http://www.vanschneider.com/colors/) - Color Claim was created in 2012 by Tobias van Schneider with the goal to collect & combine unique colors for my future projects.
 * [color lisa] (http://colorlisa.com/) - Color palette masterpieces from the world's greatest artists.
 * [colors] (http://clrs.cc/) - a nicer palette for the web
 * [design seeds] (http://design-seeds.com/) - resource for finding color combinations